-Gratitude may be overlooked at times, but it can be a powerful tool.
+While gratitude may be overlooked at times, it can be a powerful tool.
 There are many benefits of practicing gratitude to fight pain, and some of them may surprise you.

 - Gratitude may improve self-esteem.
 Studies have shown that gratitude reduces social comparisons.
-Basically, when you practice gratitude you’re less likely to feel jealous of other people’s accomplishments, and you’ll be able to clearly see your own accomplishments.
-This helps to improve self-esteem, which in turn, helps improve your level of gratitude.
+Basically, when you practice gratitude you’re less likely to feel jealous of other people’s accomplishments and are able to clearly see your own accomplishments.
+This helps to improve self-esteem, which in turn, can improve your level of gratitude.

 - Feeling grateful helps people sleep better.
 For people living with pain or depression, sleep can be difficult to get.
 However, people who spent about 15 minutes writing in a journal about things they are grateful for slept better and longer.

 - Gratitude can enhance empathy and reduce aggression.
 According to a study, people who practice gratitude are more likely to act with empathy, even when others behave less kindly.
 In addition, people who ranked higher in gratitude in the study were less likely to act out in aggression even when given negative feedback.
 Practicing gratitude enhances kindness.

 - Gratitude may improve psychological health.
 When you practice gratitude, you’re able to reduce the number of toxic emotions you feel.
 Even though these negative emotions will still pop up, you’ll be able to deal with them better because of the link between gratitude and well-being.